All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Zepbound the best GLP-1 medication for knee OA?

 Zepbound produces the most weight loss of any approved incretin-based therapy, which should theoretically translate to the greatest mechanical and inflammatory benefit for knee OA.
-However, it has not been studied in a dedicated OA trial, while semaglutide 2.4 mg has (STEP-OA).
+But it hasn't been studied in a dedicated OA trial, while semaglutide 2.4 mg has (STEP-OA).
 The choice depends on your weight loss goals, insurance coverage, and overall health profile.

 How much knee pain relief can I expect?